Why should the self employed or contractors consider income protection insurance?

 Any reduction in income would not only affect your family's financial situation but also that of your business if you are unable to pay the monthly bills that still need settling.

 It is therefore advisable for all self employed people to obtain income protection insurance (also known as self employed insurance or income replacement insurance).
 An income protection policy for the self employed will provide an income if you are unable to work due to long term sickness or as a result of an accident.

 Income protection insurance for the self employed is one the most important insurance policies to consider if you are self employed or considering becoming self employed.
 Without a self employed income protection plan you will have to claim Employment and Support Allowance in order to pay all your bills.
 Employment Support Allowance is initially paid for up to 13 weeks after your claim.
 The initial payment is £57.90 a week if you are under 25 or £73.10 a week if you are over 25.
-These payments could rise to £110.75 a week after 13 weeks depending on your personal circumstances.
-In contrast self employed income protection cover would provide you with between 50% & 70% of your gross income although this varies between insurers.
+These payments could rise to £111.65 a week after 13 weeks depending on your personal circumstances.
+In contrast, self employed income protection cover would provide you with between 50% & 70% of your gross income although this varies between insurers.

 How to work out if you really need it?

 If you are self employed, have dependents and do not have a significant amount of money in the bank then it is more than likely that you will need self employed income protection.

-If you are unable to work due to illness or an accident then you still require an income to pay your mortgage and other household bills.
-In addition there may be bills from your business such staff wages, rent and utilities that will require settling every month which would put a greater financial burden on you and your family.
+If you are unable to work due to illness or an accident then you would likely still require an income to pay your mortgage and other household bills.
+In addition there may be bills from your business such as staff wages, rent and utilities that will require settling every month which would put a greater financial burden on you and your family.

 Whilst self employed income protection insurance is important there are other insurance policies that may be required if you and your family are to be fully protected.